alaminyusuf/JavaScript-Paradigms-Simplified/javascript.md

 ## **Object Oriented Programming**

-Object oriented programming AKA _Imperative prgramming_ by the name implies it's a pattern of programming using obejects, Obeject oreinted programming consist of classes _objects_ and prototypes eg;
+Object-oriented programming AKA _Imperative prgramming_ by the name implies it's a pattern of programming using objects, it consists of classes _objects_ and prototypes eg;

 ```javascript
 const John = {